klappy/TataOroWhatsAppGPT/codex.md

 - Maintain consistent naming conventions: kebab-case for filenames, camelCase for variables and functions.

 ## Deployment

-- Use `wrangler deploy --env [environment]` to deploy specific workers.
+- Use `wrangler deploy` to publish the router.
 - Ensure all changes are committed before deployment.

 ## Testing